 ROBA®-servostop® brakes are mainly maintenance-free.
-However, the friction linings of the rotor (4) are subject to operational wear.
-The friction lining pairing is robust and wear-resistant.
-This ensures a long service lifetime of the brake.

-If the rotor (4) does become worn due to the high total friction work, and the function of the brake can no longer be guaranteed, the brake must be replaced.
+However, the friction linings (4) are subject to operational wear.
+The friction linings (4) are robust and wear-resistant, which leads to a long service lifetime of the brake.
+If the friction linings (4) do become worn due to the high total friction work, and the function of the brake can no longer be guaranteed, the brake must be replaced.